 First we had selfmade relay or other driver PCBs on the second analogue port on the Fritz Box.
 The Asterisk server then automatically called the corresponding number on specific events.

 Later on we developed the so called Mystery Box which has a analogue telephone pass-through and a 12V output which is constantly toggled as long as there’s ringing on the line.
-The box also provides connection terminals for 12V powered light and stuff as well as a passive POE injector to drive the Nanostations.
+The box also provides connection terminals for 12V powered light as well as a passive POE injector to drive the Nanostations.